-There are an estimated 93 million children living with disabilities in the world; half of them are out of school.
+There are 240 million children living with disabilities in the world.
+Half of them are out of school.
 Many are invisible, hidden by their families and abandoned by their governments.
-We believe that regardless of ability, all children have a right to reach their full potential.
+UNICEF believes that regardless of ability, all children have the right to reach their full potential.

 Children with disabilities are one of the most excluded and marginalized groups, and often face multiple challenges in realizing their human rights.
-Guided by the Sustainable Development Goals (SDGs) and aligned to the Convention on the Rights of the Child (CRC) and to the Convention on the Rights of Persons with Disabilities (CRPD), UNICEF is working to include children with disabilities in all facets of its programming.
+Guided by the Sustainable Development Goals (SDGs) and aligned to the Convention on the Rights of the Child (CRC) and to the Convention on the Rights of Persons with Disabilities (CRPD), UNICEF includes children with disabilities in all facets of its programming.

 In partnership with governments, UNICEF implements inclusive programs and services that promote the participation of children with disabilities in society.
 Integrating supplies into regular programs through market-shaping and procurement mechanisms, UNICEF has rapidly scaled up provision of assistive devices and products, reaching hundreds of thousands of children with disabilities around the world.